 Kayaking in the bay is another thrilling water activity at the Golden Gate Bridge.
 Visitors can rent kayaks or join guided tours to paddle along the waters surrounding the bridge.

-This immersive experience allows for a more intimate connection with the bridge and its surroundings.
+This immersive experience allows a more intimate connection with the bridge and its surroundings.
 Kayakers can enjoy the serenity of the bay, observe marine life, and witness the bridge’s towering presence from a unique and memorable perspective.

 Nearby Points of Interest